-He had recognised the negative effects of drug use on his mental and physical health.
-He realised it made him irritable, hyper vigilant, aggressive and it had an impact on relationships, study and work commitments.
+He recognised the negative effects of drug use on his mental and physical health, realising it made him irritable, hyper vigilant, aggressive, and it had an impact on relationships, study and work commitments.

-During his time at the farm, he said he felt challenged by many aspects of the program and “being out of my comfort zone”, but he soon discovered hands-on learning and creative expression as a way to reduce frustration and regain focus while developing new skills.
+During his time at the farm, he said he felt challenged by many aspects of the program and being out of his comfort zone, but he soon discovered hands-on learning and creative expression as a way to reduce frustration and regain focus while developing new skills.

-Art therapy (group) and open art classes were a great help for him, which he attended each week.
+Group art therapy and open art classes were a great help for him, which he attended each week.
 He demonstrated commitment, diligence and pride in his creative practice, and a willingness to share his artistic approach with others.